 Luxury Sedan: Genesis G90

-The Genesis G90 is a flat-out amazing automobile.
-It has gorgeous styling from every angle, provides dramatic power from its standard 375-hp 3.5-liter V6, and has all the luxury and driver assistance features you’d expect from the European brands like BMW and Mercedes-Benz, without overburdening the passengers with weird technology they never asked for.
+The Genesis G90 is a flat-out beautiful automotive creation.
+It has gorgeous styling from every angle, provides dramatic power from its standard 375-hp 3.5-liter V6, and has all the luxury and driver-assistance features you’d expect from the European brands like BMW and Mercedes-Benz, without overburdening the passengers with weird technology they never asked for.

-It also offers AWD as a standard feature, whether you choose the base 3.5-liter turbo, or the hybrid-ish e-Supercharger which adds another $10,300 to the price, but delivers 409 hp.
+It also offers AWD as a standard feature, whether you choose the base 3.5-liter turbo or the 409-hp e-Supercharger which adds another $10,300 to the price.
 You also get some nice features like easy-close power doors, power reclining rear seats with massage, and a Bang & Olufsen Premium Sound system.

 Our recent tester was equipped with Michelin Primacy Tour A/S rubber, which gets a “good” rating from consumers on Tire Rack for winter/snow performance.